 Abra ride in Souk Madinat Jumeirah

-For water lovers, take an Abra tour of the Souk, the ride is very pleasant as you enjoy the ride to the “little Venice” as the souk is endearingly called.
-The Abra ride is not very expensive but you will enjoy every moment of the ride on the wooden Arabic boat.
+For water lovers, take an Abra tour of the Souk; the ride is enjoyable as you enjoy the ride to the “little Venice” as the souk is endearingly called.
+The Abra ride is not very expensive, but you will enjoy every moment of the ride on the wooden Arabic boat.

-The abra tours are very frequent, almost once every twenty minutes so even you miss one, there is always a second sail awaiting you.
-The total distance covered by the Abra is 5 kilometers and that means covering the entire meandering stretch.
+The abra tours are very frequent, almost once every twenty minutes, so even you miss one, there is always a second sail awaiting you.
+The Abra’s total distance is 5 kilometers, which means covering the entire meandering stretch.
 Even more, the interesting tales narrated by your Abra navigator makes the trip all the more interesting and memorable.

-There is a theater nestled among the shops that have an exotic mix of international performances, right from Russian ballet to Irish tap dances.
+There is a theater nestled among the shops with an exotic mix of international performances, right from Russian ballet to Irish tap dances.
 Enjoy these performances with your family and friends over tasty nachos and bubbly drinks.

 Restaurants in Madinat Jumeirah

 There are many restaurants serving gourmet delicacies from all over the world.
-The Restaurants have ambience, music and food to nourish your palette as well your soul, so that you can enjoy a relaxed evening watching the night go by.
+The Restaurants have ambiance, music, and food to nourish your palette as well as your soul so that you can enjoy a relaxed evening watching the night go by.